Annual Report Vs Tax Filing 2025 What Every Small Business Must Know to Avoid Penalties

 - Delaware: March 1—Corporations must file both an annual report and pay franchise tax

-Always verify annual report vs tax filing dates for your state.
+Always verify the annual report vs. tax filing dates for your state.

 How to File an Annual Report (Texas Example)